top of page

 Partner with other businesses

 Talking to businesses in your area can lead to many professional opportunities.
 Some are obvious, like wedding photographers partnering with florists and caterers.
 But others, not so much.
 Think of event photographers partnering with ballet studios and other afterschool activities, for example.
-Ask them to display your business cards or to direct customers to your portfolio.
+Ask them to display your business cards or to direct customers to your online portfolio.
 In exchange, offer to bring clients to them, or copies of your work that they can use to promote themselves.

 You can also dedicate some time to learn how to reach out to brands and expand the reach of your work to a whole new different audience.